kklis/proxy/README.md

 ## Description

-This is a simple proxy daemon that allows you to forward TCP requests hitting a specified port on a local host to a different port on another host.
+This is a simple proxy daemon that allows you to forward TCP requests hitting a specified port on the localhost to a different port on another host.
 It is written in ANSI C so it takes a very little space and can be used on embedded devices.

 ## Installation